 Drug-eluting stents, once thought to increase heart attack risk, are generally considered safe if used properly.By Mayo Clinic Staff

 Stents are small mesh tubes inserted to keep arteries open after a procedure called angioplasty (percutaneous coronary intervention, or PCI).
-Drug-eluting stents have a polymer coating over mesh that emits a drug over time to help keep the blockage from recurring.
+Drug-eluting stents have a polymer coating over mesh that emits a drug over time to help keep the blockage from coming back.

 In general, drug-eluting stents are preferred over bare-metal stents for most people.
-Not only are they more likely to keep the blockage from recurring than are bare-metal stents, but studies show the latest drug-eluting stents to be at least as safe as bare-metal stents.
+Drug-eluting stents are more likely to keep the blockage from recurring compared to bare metal stents.
+Plus, studies show the latest drug-eluting stents are at least as safe as bare-metal stents.

-Drug-eluting stents, however, require longer treatment with blood thinners to prevent sudden stent closure from clotting.
+Drug-eluting stents, however, require longer treatment with blood thinners to prevent the stents from closing because of blood clotting.
 This makes them less desirable for people with bleeding problems or those who'll need some type of surgery within a year after the stent is put in.
 Here's information to help you talk to your doctor about whether a drug-eluting stent is right for you.

 What's a stent?